on1san/Custom-Player-Sprite-Switcher/README.md

 Can also be used to switch Trainer Card Image and Player Back Sprite.

 This is an easy way to try out custom sprites or play with different characters.
+The gif below shows the effect ingame when pressing a shortcut button.

 <p align="center">
   <img src="https://i.imgur.com/Oj1pFyY.gif" alt="OTF Player Switcher Demo">